 The Elgato Eve Button is an accessory to an Apple HomeKit hub (Apple TV or iPad).
 With this button you can command accessories and scenes without your iPhone.
 The Eve Button offers you three options for control: single click, double click, or hold.
 So, let’s say you have a connected lamp, you can use the Eve Button to turn on the lights by pressing the button once, or dim the lights to 50% by pressing the button twice, or turn the lamp off by pressing & holding the Eve Button.

 Let’s put it this way, the Eve Button is perfect if you’re looking for instant, tactile control.
 Plus, it’s a nice alternative to voice assistants.
-However, it’s pretty expensive ($49.93) compared to other similar products: the Lutron Pico Remote for Caseta Wireless is $15.91, it’s cheaper and offers more options for control.
-Same as the Audio Pico Remote that you can use to control Sonos speakers is $39.95, or Flic buttons $84.99 for a set of three.
+However, it’s pretty expensive compared to other similar products: the Lutron Pico Remote for Caseta Wireless is cheaper and offers more options for control.
+Same as the Audio Pico Remote that you can use to control Sonos speakers, or Flic buttons that comes in a set of three.
 Though, if you’re looking for a HomeKit specific button, then the Eve Button is a great choice.